 Signal 3: Implement JSON-LD Schemas

-AI engines use structured data to verify facts and attribute sources.
+AI engines use structured data as recommended by Google's structured data guidelines to verify facts and attribute sources.
 The schemas that matter most:

 - FAQPage — Questions your audience asks, with direct answers